digital-dream-labs/vector-animations-raw/README.md

 Sincere thanks to [Randall Maas](https://github.com/randym32) for his generous contributions to the OSKR project and to the Vector community!

-Building new animations requires a license to [Autodesk Maya](https://www.autodesk.com/products/maya/overview?term=1-YEAR).
-Once you have installed Maya, you will need to install the AnkiMenu plugin (see the [AnkiMenu readme](https://github.com/digital-dream-labs/vector-animations-raw/blob/main/assets/tools/plugins/readme.txt)).
-Once that is done, please see the [documentation](https://github.com/digital-dream-labs/vector-animations-raw/tree/main/documentation) folder for build guidelines.

 ## AnkiMenu Installation:

 ### macOS:

-Install Maya 2018 or 2019 (later versions won't work currently)
+Install Maya 2018 or 2019 (later versions may not work currently)

 Install git and git-lfs with [brew](https://brew.sh/):